This

 truncated theatrical trailer.
 The viewer has to wait about forty

-escaping the rap.
+escaping the rap is to break jail.
 Minding his own business in a diner, Malone drives

-up in her Jaguar XK120 to get a glass of pineapple juice.
+up in her Jaguar XK120 V-6 to get a glass of pineapple juice.
 Try

-requesting that in Minnesota.
+requesting that in North Dakota.
 A blonde motormouth waitress, Iris

 Adrian—the physical